 Attempts to arouse an unconscious person to an alert state may not be successful.
 The person may not respond at all or may respond with moans or nonpurposeful movements.

-A loss of consciousness for longer than 60 seconds needs to be evaluated by a health professional.
+A loss of consciousness for longer than 60 seconds needs to be evaluated by a doctor.

-Any loss of consciousness after a head injury, even if only for a short time, requires immediate evaluation by a health professional.
+Any loss of consciousness after a head injury, even if only for a short time, requires immediate evaluation by a doctor.

 WebMD Medical Reference from Healthwise